 6.4.2 Functional Description

 The TSC architecture defined in clause 4.4.8.3 of TS 23.501 [12] is reused for support of DetNet functions by the following function enhancement.

+Figure 6.4.2-1 Parameters Mapping

-- NEF (or new DetNet specific AF) is enhanced to support DetNet flow mapping.
-The DetNet controller sends the DetNet related parameters of the DetNet flow to NEF and NEF maps them to 5GS QoS requirements or TSC requirements and send the requirements to TSCTSF/PCF.
+- New DetNet AFis introduced to help TSCTSF support DetNet flow mapping.
+The DetNet controller sends the DetNet related parameters of the DetNet flow to DetNet AF and DetNet AF maps them to 5GS QoS requirements or TSC requirements and send the requirements to TSCTSF.
+Then TSCTSF interacts with PCF to configure the TSC QoS flow which is mapped to the DetNet flow.

-NOTE: For trusted AF, NEF can be not involved.

-Editor's note: It is FFS which of the following options for supported for DetNet flow mapping: NEF, DetNet specific AF, TSCTSF.
-It is FFS how the solution considers the agreed assumption that the mapping functionality for DetNet is realized in the TSCTSF.

-Editor's note: The protocols used between the entities are FFS.
+NOTE: This solution follows the Rel-17 architecture for AF requested support of Time Sensitive Communication and Time Synchronization defined in clause 4.4.8.3 of TS 23.501 [12].
+Double mapping is used: DetNet controller interacts with DetNet AF using the IETF protocol defined in RFC 9016 [4] and draft-ietf-detnet-yang [5], and DetNet AF interacts with TSCTSF using the Rel-17 TSCTSF interfaces defined for TSC services.
+NEF may be deployed between the DetNet AF and TSCTSF according to the current architecture.

 PCF generates the QoS related policy and distributes the policy to SMF based on the current Policy control framework.
-TSCTSF generates the TSCAI according to the requirements sent by NEF.
+TSCTSF generates the TSCAI according to the requirements sent by DetNet AF.

 Table 6.4.2-1 shows the mapping between DetNet related parameters and 5GS QoS parameters.